KanchanaWishajith/Egg_shooter/README.md

 # Egg Shooter 🥚🔫

-Welcome to **Egg Shooter**, an exciting and fun third-person / first-person shooter game built in Unity!
+Welcome to **Egg Shooter**, an exciting and fun first-person shooter game built in Unity!
 Battle against waves of enemies using an arsenal of weapons, grenades, and melee attacks.

 ## Features 🌟